osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 ## SdsStreamViewMap

-When an SdsStreamView is added, Sds defines a plan mapping.
+When an SdsStreamView is added, SDS defines a plan mapping.
 Plan details are retrieved as an SdsStreamViewMap.
 The SdsStreamViewMap provides a detailed Property-by-Property definition of the mapping.

 The following table shows the SdsStreamViewMap fields.
-The SdsStreamViewMap cannot be written to Sds, so required and optional have no meaning.
+The SdsStreamViewMap cannot be written to SDS, so required and optional have no meaning.

 | Property     | Type                     | Optionality  | Details |